Cochlear implants

 The implant (D) converts the digitally-coded sound into electrical signals and sends them along the electrode array which is positioned in the cochlea (the inner ear) (D).

-The implant’s electrodes stimulate the cochlea’s hearing nerve fibres (E), which relay the sound signals to the brain to produce hearing sensations.
+The result is that the implant’s electrodes stimulate the cochlea’s hearing nerve fibres (E), which relay the sound signals to the brain to produce hearing sensations.

 Cochlear implant surgery